 Each person has an unique combination of strengths and weakness, no one is perfect be the mighty Bheema or Bheeshma or Karna.
 The exemplary unity displayed by Pandavas is a deep underlying symbolism that reveals the importance of strengths and weakness in creating a greater individual.
-Few lessons we learn are how to identify true strengths and weakness, use the resources to gain invulnerability to external threats and complement our energies and limitations to achieve the shared mission and combined vision.
+Few lessons we learn are how to identify true strengths and weaknesses, use the resources to gain invulnerability to external threats, and complement our energies and limitations to achieve the shared mission and combined vision.

 At the beginning of the war, Yudhishthira saluted and soften the main Kauravas warriors, Bheeshma, Drona, Kripacharya, King Shalya, winning the battlefield wherein they agreed to help him and unfolded the secrets of defeating them.

 Vows are promises made to Soul.”

 Our protagonists be male or female characters loved vow-making.
 The wonderful legacy of vow-making started from Bheeshma and continued with full spirit by Amba, King Draupad, Draupadi, Arjuna, Bheema, Nakula, Krishna, Barbareek making it a style statement.